Proof of a conjecture on graph polytope: Abstract

 \section{Abstract}

-The graph polytopes arising from the vertex weighted graph, which was first introduced and studied by B\'ona, Ju, and Yoshida.
-A conjecture states that for a simple connected graph, the polynomial in the numerator of the Ehrhart series is palindromic.
-We confirm the conjecture.
-Furthermore, we introduce the hypergraph polytope.
-We prove that the simple connected unimodular hypergraph polytopes are integer polytopes.
-We also prove the polynomial in the numerator of the Ehrhart series of simple connected uniform hypergraph polytopes is palindromic.
+Graph polytopes arising from vertex-weighted graphs were first introduced by B\'ona, Ju, and Yoshida.
+We prove a conjecture stating that for any simple connected graph, the numerator polynomial of the Ehrhart series of its graph polytope is palindromic, using Stanley's reciprocity theorem.
+Furthermore, we introduce hypergraph polytopes and establish that every simple, connected, unimodular hypergraph polytope is an integer polytope.
+Additionally, for simple connected uniform hypergraph polytopes, we demonstrate that the numerator polynomial of their Ehrhart series is palindromic.

 \D{{\mathcal{D}}}

 \begin{small} \emph{Mathematic subject classification}: Primary 05A15; Secondary 52B05, 05C22, 05C65. \end{small}

 \begin{small} \emph{Keywords}: Graph ploytope; Hypergraph ploytope; Ehrhart series; Palindromic polynomial. \end{small}